brianmcn/Zelda1RandoTools/README.md

 ### A tracker for Zelda 1 Randomizer

+The most recent release is v1.0.1, and you can find the [documentation here](https://github.com/brianmcn/Zelda1RandoTools/blob/v1.0/doc/TOC.md), which includes links for downloading and installing Z-Tracker.

+## Motivation

-This is a tracking tool for those who casually stream gameplay of seeds of fcouglin's [Zelda 1 Randomizer](https://sites.google.com/site/zeldarandomizer/).
+This is a tracking tool for those play seeds of fcouglin's [Zelda 1 Randomizer](https://sites.google.com/site/zeldarandomizer/).

 This tool is inspired by [ZHelper](http://questwizard.net/zhelper/), a tool commonly used by z1r racers.